mattburnett-repo/we-move/README.md

 cd wemove
 ```
 ## Create secret key
-   Part of the application (the flash messaging system, to be precise) requires a secret key value.
+   Part of the application (the flash messaging system) requires a secret key value.

    The key can be anything.
 Here's a command to generate a key (assuming you have Python on your machine):
    ```bash